4 min read

 With private rented accommodation you’ll need to establish with your landlord exactly what you’re paying for, what bills are included, and how long your rental contract is, in case this doesn’t cover the full academic year.

-How much you pay is dependent on the type of accommodation you choose and your room’s facilities.
 Different halls will also offer different communal facilities, such as an on-site gym, communal gaming area, CCTV/entry phone system, car parking or bike storage, and this will be reflected in the price, too.

 For university-owned and managed partnership accommodation, check university websites for prices.